10 Steps to Get You into Your Dream Home

 Your real estate agent will help you accumulate a list of prospective homes available in your target neighborhood, and you’ll go to each home for a preliminary tour.
 This might involve going to open houses, or you might go on a private tour.
 This is often the most fun and engaging part of the home buying process.

 Once you find your dream home, the next step in your home buying process will be exciting.
 It’s time to make an offer!
 Your real estate agent will put together a purchase agreement, which you’ll sign and submit to the sellers.
-The sellers will review the offer, then they’ll have the option to accept, reject, or counter-offer.
+The sellers will review the offer, and then they’ll have the option to accept, reject, or counteroffer.
 Your real estate agent and the seller’s real estate agent will be in contact with each other throughout the offer phase, and your real estate agent will provide you with updates.

-You probably had to sign some paperwork during your pre-approval process, but the majority of the mortgage application and disclosures require signatures once you’ve entered into contract to buy a home.
-Your Mortgage Advisor will review the paperwork with you, and provide you with a list of any updated items you might need to provide at this time.
+You probably had to sign some paperwork during your pre-approval process, but the majority of the mortgage application and disclosures require signatures once you’ve entered into a contract to buy a home.
+Your Mortgage Advisor will review the paperwork with you and provide you with a list of any updated items you might need to provide at this time.
 Usually, around this time, your application and documentation will go through underwriting.

-Home Inspection—How Can I Avoid Buyer’s Remorse?
+Step Eight: Home Inspection (How Can I Avoid Buyer’s Remorse?)

 Your home inspector will complete a full report for you, listing out any items that may need repair or remediation.
-Most purchase agreements are contingent upon completion of a home inspection, which gives the buyer the opportunity to negotiate for the seller to complete any needed repairs.
-Your real estate agent will help you with any negotiations needed at this time.
+Most purchase agreements are contingent upon completion of a home inspection, which allows the buyer to negotiate for the seller to complete any needed repairs.
+Your real estate agent will help you with any necessary negotiations at this time.

-Appraisal—Is It Worth What I’m Paying?
+Step Nine: Appraisal (Is It Worth What I’m Paying?)

 After you’ve signed off on the home inspection, the next step in your home buying process is the appraisal.
 An appraiser provides an expert opinion of the value of the home.
-The appraisal report will compare the home against other recent home sales in the general vicinity.
+The appraisal report will compare the house against other recent home sales in the general vicinity.
 These homes are called comparables.
-The comparable homes will have similar features as your home, which helps ensure the sales price and value of the home are supported.
+The comparable homes will have similar features as your home, which helps ensure the sales price and value of the house are supported.
 You’ll receive a copy of the appraisal report when it’s complete.

-Mortgage Closing—I Bought That!
-It’s Mine!
+Step Ten: Mortgage Closing (I Bought That!
+It’s Mine!)

 On the signing day, you’ll arrive with your photo ID, and you’ll sign your final paperwork.
 The closing agent will notarize your closing documents and send them back to the lender for a final review.
 The lender will review and sign off on the final documents, then release the closing agent to record.
 The funds disburse from the lender, the documents record with the county, and you’re officially a homeowner!